typelevel/doobie/yax/docs/src/main/tut/10-Custom-Mappings.md

 #-cats
 ```

+#+scalaz
 Let's make sure it works.
-Here is a simple data type with an argonaut serializer, taken straight from the website, and a `Meta` instance derived from the code above.
+Here is a simple data type with an argonaut encoder, taken straight from the website, and a `Meta` instance derived from the code above.
+#-scalaz
+#+cats
+Let's make sure it works.
+Here is a simple data type with an circe encoder, taken straight from the website, and a `Meta` instance derived from the code above.
+#-cats

 ```tut:silent
 case class Person(name: String, age: Int, things: List[String])